 Fable is not a mental health company; we’re about mental wellness.
 And it’s not about fixing the root cause of anxiety or depression, because what you’re stressed out about may change from day to day.
 Instead, we encourage reading, which is proven to increase mental wellness in a way almost equal with meditation.
-It may be less effective than therapy, but is more so than simply listening to music, and Fable makes reading a social, interactive activity.
+It may be less effective than therapy but is more so than simply listening to music.
+Fable makes reading a social, interactive activity.

 Good distractions are good for you.
 If we consider other “good” distractions, like going for a walk or working out, we understand their benefits for wellness.

-In addition to being a technologist and entrepreneur, you’re also a gifted artist — a poet and a painter.
+In addition to being a technologist and entrepreneur, you’re also a gifted artist, a poet, and a painter.
 How has your art influenced how you think about technology?
-And, vice versa, has your involvement in technology impacted how you think and participate in the art world?
+And has your involvement in technology impacted how you think and participate in the art world?

 Certainly, the way I think about technology and the way I think about art is influenced by my technology roots and background as well.
 I'm a big believer in bringing your whole self to whatever you're doing, whether that’s work or practices outside of work, and each will inevitably creep into decisions you make about the other.

-Artists have an empathetic eye; they are observant...about color, expression, emotion.
+Artists have an empathetic eye; they are observant about color, expression, and emotion.
 In technology, we are led to believe that it’s all zeros and ones, but that’s not the case.

 In art as in UI, that’s framing and consideration of your work’s impact on the viewer/user.

 The tech industry has spent all its energy in figuring out how to convert atoms to bits and how to change physical functionality into a digital platform.
-And largely this has been successful, but we are only just beginning to understand the implications of what we've created.
+And largely this has been successful, but we're only just beginning to understand the implications of what we've created.

-We have become focused on turning things which are physical into digital assets, so that we can more easily consume them.
-The word cloud didn't exist 10 years ago, and now we can't do anything without thinking about how it's going to sit on a cloud platform.
-There was no software as a service 15 years ago, and the SaaS companies that were start-ups only a decade ago now have massive market caps.
-We didn't have a formalized gig economy 10 years ago, or much in the way of on-demand services.
+We have become focused on turning things that are physical into digital assets, so that we can more easily consume them.
+The word “cloud” didn't exist 10 years ago, and now we can't do anything without thinking about how it's going to sit on a cloud platform.
+There was no software as a service 15 years ago, and the SaaS companies that were startups only a decade ago now have massive market caps.
+We didn't have a formalized gig economy 10 years ago or much in the way of on-demand services.

 As an industry, tech is still nascent in realizing the implications of privacy and consent.
 What role do they play in the responsible use of AI and facial recognition?
 How do we prevent bias when we’re collecting data about people, as tech’s role in public policy grows?